-There seems to be no evidence of a fishery for longfin codling before that.
-Even so, by the third year, catches were recorded as being approximately 100,000 tonnes.
-In the end, this species is estimated to have produced about 3.5 million tonnes of fish,making it the second most productive deep-sea fish caught by trawls.

 Orange roughy (Hoplostethus atlanticus Collett, 1889) has a very wide distribution, from NW and NE Atlantic, throughout much of the eastern Atlantic, south Central Indian, and SW and SE Pacific.
 It is one of the oldest commercially exploited fish species, reaching more than 100 years of age (Andrews et al., 2009).
-Orange roughy matures at the age of 20 -35 (Horn et al., 1998) and has moderately low fecundity (40,000 to 50,000 eggs off Tasmania)(Pitman et al., 2013). and spawning occurs in dense aggregations around topographic features such as seamounts and and rises as well as along along the slope(Branch, 2001).
-The long, slow growth and late maturity of this species, coupled with its low reproductive output, makes it vulnerable to over-exploitatioThe first reported landings of Orange roughy occurred in 1977, by foreign trawlers off New Zealand, but the start of the fishery occurred in New Zealand in 1979 (Branch, 2001).
-O. Other Orange iesoff Australia and New Zealand in the 1980s, the northeast Atlantic in the mid-1980s and 1990s, off Namibia in the 1990s, and off Chile and in the Southern Indian Ocean in the late 1990s (Figs. 3, 5).
+Orange roughy matures at the age of 20 -35 (Horn et al., 1998) and spawning occurs in dense aggregations around topographic features such as seamounts, and rises as well as along the continental slope (Branch, 2001).
+These aggregations are fished and provide high catch rates, leading to rapid overexploitation.
+The long, slow growth and late maturity of this species, coupled with its low reproductive output, makes recovery slow.
+The first reported landings of Orange roughy occurred in 1977, by foreign trawlers off New Zealand, but the start of the fishery occurred in New Zealand in 1979 (Branch, 2001).
+In 1980, in the Chatham Rise area, which is the largest and oldest Orange roughy fishery, virgin catches were about 9-10 t/tow (Clark, 2001), but by the late 1990s catches had decreased to 2 – 3 t/tow.
+Also, in the 1990s the fishery moved out of New Zealand waters to the Louisville Ridge seamount chain where catches varied from 1.4 – 2.7 t/tow.
+Other Orange roughy fisheries include those off Australia, NE Atlantic in the mid-1980s and 1990s, off Namibia in the 1990s, and off Chile and in the Southern Indian Ocean in the late 1990s (Figs. 3, 5).
 Virtually all these fisheries are operating on stocks that are less than 30% of virgin biomass, and several have lasted only a few years (Branch, 2001; Foley et al., 2011).
 The reconstructed data suggests that for this fishery, landings were under-reported by as much as 50 % between the years of 1981-89.
-Overall, half a million tonnes of unreported Orange roughy have been caught in the period of 1950-2015~ (Lack et al., 2003) Simmons et al. (2016) noe,OhSimmons et al. notes

-(total allowable catches),Ocontentious,n)
+Overall, half a million tonnes of unreported Orange roughy have been caught in the period of 1950-2015, mainly by Japan (~225,000 t), New Zealand ( ~162,000 t) and South-Korea ( ~35,000 t).
+The FAO admits its records underestimate Orange roughy catches with trade analysis confirming at least a 30% underestimation in the year 2001 (Lack et al., 2003).
+Simmons et al. (2016) note that discrepancies in tray weights, conversion factors, and false reporting in order to avoid income tax liability have all contributed to under reporting of Orange roughy from New Zealand waters.
+Since 1986, the establishment of the Quota Management System, also gave incentive to under report due to quota restrictions and in order to avoid penalties.
+In the Chatham Rise fishery, after years of reduced TACs (total allowable catches), the stocks have shown signs of recovery (Doonan et al., 2015) and currently, the fishery is certified as sustainable by the Marine Stewardship Council (MSC) with TACs set at ~ 7,000 t/ year.
+However, to date, the Orange roughy fishery remains contentious, with scientists and non-governmental organizations (NGOs) raising concerns about its sustainability (Watling, personal observation).